-Facilities will be made available for workers choosing to undertake a self-test for alcohol and/or drugs.
-The number of workers self-testing should not exceed 10% of the total workforce per month.
+Facilities will be available on site for workers choosing to undertake a self test.
+The number of workers choosing to undertake a self-test for alcohol and/or drugs should not exceed 10% of the total workforce per month.

 6.3 For Cause Testing